 The process that we would recommend to everybody who has an active powered WordPress website.

-- Quality WordPress Hosting we recommend.
+- Use the quality WordPress Hosting we recommend.

 - Have a strong admin password.
-Here two apps we recommend to all our clients: LastPass and 1Password.
+Here are two apps we recommend to all our clients: LastPass and 1Password.

 - Don’t use plugins or themes from untrusted sources.